A day in the life of an ordinary man typically follows an almost ritualistic pattern-

-To break it down further, I will choose pale blue for a client meeting (since blue is my selected color for professional life), Light green for habitual gardening, and violet for the get-together.
+To break it down further, I will choose pale blue for a client meeting (since blue is my chosen color for professional life).
+Light green for habitual gardening, and violet for the get-together.

-Take Any do.
-The task manager app collaborates a to-do list, planner, and a reminder, all in one.
+It is a task management app that combines a to-do list, planner, and reminder, all in one.

-Check its features to confirm their suitability, but overall, those preferring a simple layout would like this app.
-Get plan is another productivity app reminding you of a board with sticky notes all over it.
+Sunsama is another productivity app, that reminds you of a board with sticky notes all over it.
 It’s visually appealing and best for a team.